pschiffmann/json-flatten-relational/README.md

 **[Online demo](https://pschiffmann.github.io/json-flatten-relational/)**

 Converts deeply nested JSON data to flat tables.
-Stores the path segments of converted objects as table columns, so they can be used later as primary/foreign keys to infer the parent/child relations between nested object collections.
+Stores the path segments of converted objects as table columns, so they can be used later as primary/foreign keys to infer the parent/child relationships between nested object collections.

 ## Example